HichamBenkada/AdvancedJS_SBA/README.md

 ## Introduction:

-This assessment measures your capability to implement advanced JavaScript tools and features in a practical manner.
-You have creative freedom in the topic, material, and purpose of the web application you will be developing, so have fun with it!
-However, remember to plan the scope of your project to the timeline you have been given.

-This Project is an advanced Javascript skill based assessment to showcase my capabilities to implement

-Use asynchronous JavaScript tools to build a responsive web application.
+This Project is an advanced Javascript skill based assessment to showcase my capabilities to implement advanced JavaScript tools and features includeing web API data to create a responsive web application that implements the use Promises and async/await syntax, use fetch and/or Axios to interact with an external web API, and organize files using modules and imports.
-Demonstrate understanding of the JavaScript event loop.
-Generate asynchronous code using Promises and async/await syntax.
-Use fetch and/or Axios to interact with an external web API.
-Organize files using modules and imports.

 ## Objectives:

+My goal is to create a Joke application that generate random jokes and memes using HumorAPI, Link:https://humorapi.com/docs/

 ## Application layout:
+#### Index.html:
+This HTML file holds the application layout
+#### styles.css:
+This Style file holds the styles of the application in addition to bootstrap
+#### script.js:
+This file is the main script of the application which includes:
+###### variables and functions
+###### variables and functions
+#### utils.js:
+This file is the main script of the application which includes:
+###### variables and functions
+###### variables and functions
+#### nav.js:
+This is a navigation script file of the application which holdes
+###### variables and functions
+the drop manue
+###### variables and functions